 Girls that grunt and squeal while they lift weights are not nearly as prevalent as guys.
 They do exist, though, and are always interesting.
 I have been in two gyms where a girl squealing while she worked out pretty much brought the health club to a standstill.
 If this is you, just stop.
 That is all I have to say about that!

 6. Don’t pretend to be a personal trainer.
-Guys are especially guilty of this.
+Guys are especially guilty of this, trying to pass on their vast knowledge to the cute girl working out near them.
 I am happy to help anyone who wants help.
-However, it is never a good idea to give unsolicited advice in a gym.
-It is seldom appreciated.
-The only exception to this rule is if you see someone about to hurt themselves, it is good to try and help them.
-Unless they are talking on the phone.
+However, it is never a good idea to give unsolicited advice in a gym and it is seldom appreciated.
+The only exception to this rule is if you see someone about to hurt themselves, maybe say something to them.
+Unless, of course, they are talking on the phone.

 In life and in the gym, good manners make you nice to know!
 Can you think of any other no-no’s for the gym?

 Do you enjoy DavidSpell.com?
 Why don’t you take a moment and enter your email address at the upper right?
 This will keep you from missing a single issue!
-If you would like to help Annie and I as we serve the Lord in the United States and Brazil, please click here.
-Obrigado!
+If you would like to help Annie and I as we serve the Lord in the United States, India, and South America please click here.
+Thanks so much!